 It is common for your knee to be a little swollen for a few weeks.
-Walking can be uncomfortable.

 Regular exercise should help you to return to normal activities as soon as possible.
 Before you start exercising, ask the healthcare team or your GP for advice.

 Most people make a good recovery and can return to normal activities.
-Your surgeon will be able to tell you if you are likely to get further problems with your knee.

 An arthroscopy allows your surgeon to diagnose and treat some common problems affecting your knee, without the need for a large cut on your skin.
 This may reduce the amount of pain you feel and speed up your recovery.